Thermatic® Electric Fans

 A Davies, Craig Fan is suitable for both condenser and radiator cooling and provides constant air flow, increased fuel economy, better air conditioning performance, cooler engine running, and increased engine power.
 Our fans are fully reversible blades and polarity for mounting either side of the heat exchanger.
 (Except 11" & 14" Brushless Fans)

-When a fan leaves our factory it is set up for upstream applications.
 For downstream applications the fan blade must be removed and turned over, always check that the fan blade rotates in the direction shown by the arrows on the blade before making a permanent wiring connection.

 Davies Craig backs the quality of its fans with an unprecedented 2 Year Manufacturer Warranty